niallio9/insight_project/README.md

 1. Get the origin and destination addresses from the user.
 2. Get the current weather information from Dark Sky API.
 3. Classify each street segment using the street network and weather information as input to the model.
-4. Calculate routes along the road (graph) network according to "shortest route" and "safest route".
+4. Calculate two routes within the street (graph) network, according to "shortest route" and "safest route".
 5. Plot these routes on a map for the user.

 The html templates and server file are included in this repository for reference to help anyone to implement a similar web application.